 Grants and renewals take approximately twelve to fifteen weeks to process.

-If you are already the holder of a certificate and your personal circumstances change – please contact the department in writing to update your details, giving details of your new address and telephone number.
-Retain your certificate in order that you may purchase ammunition, your certificate will be requested either by the Firearms Enquiry Officer – or by the department when your new certificate is ready.
+If you already have a certificate and your personal circumstances change, please contact the department in writing to update your details.
+Keep your certificate so you can purchase ammunition.
+Your certificate will be requested either by the Firearms Enquiry Officer, or by the department when your new certificate is ready.